 Empathizing is the drive to identify another person's emotions and thoughts, and to respond to these with an appropriate emotion.
 Empathizing allows you to predict a person's behaviour, and to care about how others feel.
 A large body of evidence suggests that, on average, females spontaneously empathize to a greater degree than do males.
 Systemizing is the drive to analyse the variables in a system, to derive the underlying rules that govern the behaviour of a system.
-Systemizing also refers to the drive system are given:

-to construct systems.
+Systemizing also refers to the drive to construct systems.
 Systemizing allows you to predict the behaviour of a system, and to control it.
-A growing body of evidence suggests that, on average, males spontaneously which can then be operated on in variable ways, to deliver different outputs in a rule-governed way.
-There are at least six kinds of system: Technical, Natural, Abstract, Social, process which is monitored closely during systemizing:
+A growing body of evidence suggests that, on average, males spontaneously systemize to a greater degree than do females.

+A system is defined as something that takes inputs, which can then be operated on in variable ways, to deliver different outputs in a rule-governed way.
+There are at least six kinds of system: Technical, Natural, Abstract, Social, Organizable, Motoric, but all share this same underlying process which is monitored closely during systemizing: